acheong08/acheong08/README.md

 <h3 align="center">A tired 75% stack developer</h3>
 From Penang Malaysia but currently living in China.
 Looking to escape China

-- 🔭 I’m currently working on the [ChatGPT library](https://github.com/acheong08/ChatGPT)
+- 🔭 I’m currently working on Apple Security bounties

 - 🌱 I’m currently learning **everything**

-- 👯 I’m looking to collaborate on [ChatGPT server](https://github.com/ChatGPT-Hackers/ChatGPT-API-server)
+- 👯 I’m looking to collaborate on OPT fine tuning

-- 🤝 I’m looking for help with [ChatGPT agent](https://github.com/ChatGPT-Hackers/ChatGPT-API-agent)

 - 👨‍💻 All of my projects are available at [https://github.com/acheong08](https://github.com/acheong08)